tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 So how do we compute subtyping relationships with `HeapRange`s?
 We check range overlap!

+TODO mention union vs multiple ranges query

+I asked Fil if both bitsets and int ranges answer the same question, why use int ranges?
+He said that it's more flexible long-term: bitsets get expensive as soon as you need over 128 bits (you might need to heap allocate them!) whereas ranges have no such ceiling.

 <!-- TODO insert range overlap code -->

 The empty range(s) represent empty heap effects: if the start and end are the